kanisterio/kanister/docs/rbac.rst

 RBAC Configuration
 ******************

+Earlier, the Kanister operator was bound to the `edit` `ClusterRole` using a `ClusterRoleBinding` provided by the Helm Chart.

+The `edit` `ClusterRole` is a built-in Kubernetes system role that offers permissions to modify most objects within a namespace, excluding roles, role bindings, and resource quotas.
+This role allowed access to create, update, delete, and view resources such as Deployments, Pods, Services, ConfigMaps, PersistentVolumeClaims, and more.

 To enhance security, the `edit` `ClusterRoleBinding` has been removed from the Kanister Helm Chart.
-Users now need to create their own `Role`/`RoleBinding` in the application's namespace to grant the necessary permissions to Kanister's Service Account.
+Users are required to create their own `Role`/`RoleBinding` in the application's namespace to grant the necessary permissions to Kanister's Service Account, providing more control over the specific permissions granted.

 Creating a RoleBinding with edit ClusterRole
 ============================================

-The `edit` role is a built-in Kubernetes system role that provides permissions to modify most objects within a namespace, excluding roles, role bindings, and resource quotas.
-It allows access to create, update, delete, and view resources such as Deployments, Pods, Services, ConfigMaps, PersistentVolumeClaims, and more.

 To allow Kanister to perform backup/restore operations in the application namespace, create a `RoleBinding` in the application namespace that assigns